Ziddi (1997 film): Plot

 One day, the Chief Minister comes to meet Deva after the latter convenes him for a private meeting.
 Jindaal bursts onto the scene, before Deva arrives and fires at the CM in a lethal attempt to assassinate him.
 However, Deva turns up in time and carries the acutely wounded CM to a safe location.
 A search operation is launched for Deva by the police.
 Deva kills Laal Singh in a heavy blood-shedding route.

 Inder's wife Guddi comes across Akash's pen-cap inside a drawer at their home, which leads her to learn with shock and horror that Inder killed Akash.
 She rings up Deva, but before she utters the truth, Inder arrives with Jindaal, and Khan and detaches the telephone cord.
 The three men assault Guddi before Inder stabs her to death.

 Eventually, Deva tracks down Khan as one of the killers of his brother and kills him by stabbing Khan to death.
 Later, Deva finds Akash's pen-cap among Guddi's mortal remains.
 Deva now knows that Inder has joined hands with Jindal.
 A squad of policemen led by Inder besieges Deva's refuge.
 Jindaal arrives at the spot to kill the CM who is under vital medical treatment in Deva's shelter.
-Deva and his men with the help of the local residents annihilate the armed force.
+Angered by this, Deva and his bleeding men with the help of the local residents annihilate the armed force.
 He kills Jindaal when the latter tries to fire at the CM, and beats up Inder.
 Finally, Deva's father Ashok Pradhan arrives and shoots Inder to death.

 "Jaanwar ko maarne ke liye jaanwar banna padta hai" (To kill a beast, one has to become a beast) – the honest advocate upholds.

 In the final scene, the CM asserts Deva's innocence.
 Deva is sentenced to seven years in jail.